MarjoleinAardewijn/browser-technologies-1920/README.md

 #### Pleasurable Layer

-Now finally, let's turn on everything!
+Now finally, let's turn on the JavaScript as well, so that everything is turned on!

 ![Survey Minor Web Development - Questions - JS](https://user-images.githubusercontent.com/23479038/78019151-732a8b00-734f-11ea-8445-7eb3f201ccc9.png "Questions")